BalaElangovan/BalaElangovan.github.io/_posts/2023-06-29-Classification.md

 > Example - Consider the training data with 80% carrots, 15% potatoes and 5% tomatoes.
 The conventional models might be biased towards carrots.

-## Some Popular Classification Algorithms in Machine Learning (Explained in-brief in another blog)
+## Some Popular Classification Algorithms in Machine Learning (Explained in brief in another blog)

 1. Logistic Regression